theogbrand/pytorch-prep/nn_zero_to_hero/tokenization/tokenization.md

 - Enforce how some characters should never be merged together for sure, using **REGEX pattern** to match and "chunk" text first into a list of strings, then tokenize each chunk individually before merging them together.
     - Issues with regex pattern like not case sensitive
 - The REGEX pattern first splits your text into individual words in a list following the regex rules, THEN tokenizes individually independently before merging them together.

+## Multimodal
+1. “Soft tokens” vs “hard tokens”

+In text, we have discrete tokens (e.g. “hello” → [1541, 345, 56, 2])
+→ each is an integer index into a vocab table (hard, categorical).

+In other modalities (images, audio, video), you can’t easily discretize the data without major compression loss — pixels and waveforms are continuous, high-dimensional signals.

+Instead of discrete IDs, you represent inputs as continuous embeddings (real-valued vectors).
+    - They live in a “latent token space,” e.g. a sequence of 512-dim vectors produced by an encoder (VAE, ViT, etc.).
+    - These vectors can then be fed into a Transformer exactly like text tokens — same architecture, same attention mechanics using a linear projection layer to project the embeddings to the vocabulary size.